kontena/kontena/docs/using-kontena/authentication.md

 ## Resetting the local administrator account

-If you have lost access to the Master, you will need to reset the local administrator account.
+If you have lost access to the master, you will need to reset the local administrator account.

 This can be done by using SSH to connect to the master.